frixaco/yays/README.md

 ## TODO

-- [ ] Play around with different prompt and see which I like better
+- [ ] Play around with different prompt and see which I like better, which are cheaper, etc.
 - [ ] Try different models for transcription and summarization